tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   X_moon_test_scaled = X_moon_scaler.transform(X_moon_test)
   ```

-Explain to students that you are now going to create a more complex neural network by adding a hidden layer with six neurons.
+Tell students that you are now going to create a more complex neural network by adding a hidden layer with six neurons.

 ![Neural net sample](Images/simple-nn.png)

-Explain to students that the rule of thumb for a neural network is to have triple the amount of nodes in the hidden layer as the number of inputs.
+Explain that the rule of thumb for a neural network is to have triple the amount of nodes in the hidden layer as the number of inputs.
 This is not true of deep learning, but it's an excellent point to start prototyping a neural network.

 Start building the neural network and highlight the following.